-- Acceleration Portfolio: identifies startups emerging from the academic and the venture communities that can address DoD problems in innovative ways
+- Acceleration: identifies startups emerging from the academic and the venture communities that can address DoD problems in innovative ways.

-- Collaboration Portfolio: facilitates collision events that connect service members with academic and non-traditional partners to develop and prototype new solutions to solve national security problems
+- Collaboration: facilitates collision events that connect service members with academic and non-traditional partners to develop and prototype new solutions to solve national security problems.

-- National Service Portfolio: focus on building models of service that account for generational and cultural differences between the military, academic, and venture communities, and that provide flexible pathways to official service within the DoD
+- National Service: focus on building models of service that account for generational and cultural differences between the military, academic, and venture communities, and that provide flexible pathways to official service within the DoD.

 How to engage: NSIN webpage